karasio/middlebeer/README.md

 Middlebeer is website aimed for all people loving beer.
 It helps its users to find cheapest prices in town so they don't pay too much.

 It's based on user input.
-Users can register to site and add or edit restaurant infromations.
+Users can register to Middlebeer and add or edit restaurant infromations.
 Results can be filtered by search and sorted by cheapest prices or most likes.

 ## Tech/framework used